allenlooplee/open-piggy-legacy/README.md

 ### Test Cases

+To run the tests, navigate to your project folder in the terminal and execute `npm run test`.

 1. **Deployment**
    - It should deploy and set the state when the owner deploys the smart contract.
      - Expect the owner variable to be the address of the owner.